-Unilever has a 31 December year-end, but its results for the 12 months to 30 June 2016 have been equity accounted in Remgro’s results for the year under review.
-Unilever’s contribution to Remgro’s headline earnings for the year under review increased to R461 million (2015: R331 million).
+Unilever has a 31 December year-end, but its results for the 12 months to 30 June 2017 have been equity accounted in Remgro’s results for the year under review.
+Unilever’s contribution to Remgro’s headline earnings for the year under review decreased to R449 million (2016: R461 million).

-Unilever’s restructuring costs for the 12 months under review amounted to R83 million (2015: R288 million) driven by investments for the Food Solutions factory resulting in streamlining of operations and improved efficiencies.
+Unilever’s restructuring costs for the 12 months under review amounted to R104 million (2016: R83 million) driven mainly by reorganisation across the business to improve efficiencies.

 Distell Group Limited (Distell)

-Distell has a June year-end and therefore its results for the 12 months ended 30 June 2016 have been included in Remgro’s results for the year under review.
-Distell’s contribution to Remgro’s headline earnings for the year under review, which includes Remgro’s indirect interest in Distell held through Capevin Holdings Limited, increased by 12% to R499 million (2015: R445 million).
+Distell has a June year-end and therefore its results for the 12 months ended 30 June 2017 have been included in Remgro’s results for the year under review.
+Distell’s contribution to Remgro’s headline earnings for the year under review, which includes Remgro’s indirect interest in Distell held through Capevin Holdings Limited, decreased by 3.6% to R481 million (2016: R499 million).

 RCL FOODS Limited (RCL FOODS)

 For the year ended 30 June 2017, RCL Foods reported headline earnings from continuing operations amounting to R549 million (2016: R833 million).
 Remgro’s share of the headline earnings of RCL Foods amounted to R424 million (2016: R645 million) for the year under review.